strategineer/personal-website/content/books/2022-11-20/index.md

 params:
   isbn13: '9781250274540'
   series: Noumena
+  year: '2021'
 star_rating: 2
-title: Truth of the Divine
+title: Truth Of The Divine - A Novel
 ---

 Aliens on Earth in the early/mid 2000s and everything that follows from that.